 Not every state university has fully implemented FYUGP.
 Some still award traditional 3-year B.A./B.Sc./B.Com. — equally valid.
 A few private universities offer 4-year programs branded as FYUGP but not yet CCFUP-compliant; verify with the university's UGC notification before relying on it.
 If your university has both a 3-year and 4-year stream running in parallel (transition phase), get a registrar's letter explicitly stating which one your degree falls under.

-• UGC Public Notice dated 22 January 2025 explicitly reiterated that all degrees from UGC-recognised universities under FYUGP — both 3-year and 4-year exits — are valid for higher education and government employment, including UPSC.
+• UGC has clarified that degrees from UGC-recognised universities under FYUGP — both the 3-year and 4-year exits — are valid for higher education and government employment, including UPSC.

-• UGC Notification (8 March 2025) mandated all universities to issue degrees compliant with the National Academic Depository (NAD) and Academic Bank of Credits (ABC) by Academic Year 2026-27.
+• UGC is moving all universities toward issuing degrees through the National Academic Depository / Academic Bank of Credits (ABC), enabling digital verification.

 Bottom Line